waynecz/vue-img-inputer/README.md

 7.  **`name`**: Boolean
     name of input tag

-8.  **`any input's attribute`**: any
+8.  **`any input's attribute`**
-    any input's origin attributes set for component will inherit by inner input tag
+    any input's origin attributes set on component will be inherited by inner input tag

 <br/>
 </details>